BLANK-TH/elevator-bot/commands.md

 ### Sarcasm
 #### Command: `sarcasm <phrase>`
 Posts the message back with alternating capitalization on the letters of the sentence.
+The letter `i` is skipped as a capital `i` looks weird in the sentence.

 ### Rank Thot
 #### Command: `rankthot [user]`